Deviation of the rank and crank modulo 11: Proof of Theorem

 \section{Proof of Theorem \ref{theorem:crankdissection}}

-In this section we demonstrate how to obtain the $11$-dissection for the crank deviation as stated in Theorem \ref{theorem:crankdissection}. \begin{proof}[Proof of Theorem \ref{theorem:crankdissection}]Firstly we need the following important identity, which can be verified by rearranging terms:

-where $P_i$ is defined in (\ref{definition:JPX}).
-From \cite{AG} we know that the two-variable generating function for the crank has the form
+In this section we demonstrate how to obtain the $11$-dissection for the crank deviation as stated in Theorem \ref{theorem:crankdissection}. \begin{proof}[Proof of Theorem \ref{theorem:crankdissection}] From \cite{AG} we know that the two-variable generating function for the crank has the form

 Here for $n \leq 1$ we set

 From this we can find the formula for the deviation of crank, which was also mentioned in \cite[(2.12)]{M}: